center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 Data Sources, extending them to connect conceptual data sources to concrete sensors, logs, tools, and other security capabilities, allowing the users of ATT&CK to easily go from a technique they're concerned about to capabilities they might have or could acquire to detect it.

+Prior research into building on ATT&CK Data Objects has been undertaken by The Open Source Security Events Metadata (OSSEM) (https://github.com/OTRF/OSSEM) project and the Center's Atomic Data Sources project (https://github.com/mitre-attack/attack-datasources).
+OSSEM is a community-led project created by Roberto and Jose Rodriguez that provides security context telemetry of behaviors occurring in an environment and metadata describing relationships between security events and ATT&CK TTPs.
+Atomic Data Sources developed data source objects and context to help describe activity within a network and provided a proof-of-concept approach to mapping ATT&CK Data Sources to sensors.

 STIX Representation and Mapping Tools
 -------------------------------------